See Scripture anew

 We teach live classes online: a teacher and a small group of students meet once a week through their home computer.
 We use video conference technology that allows live student-teacher interaction.
 You can fully participate in the lesson by using the microphone or the chat box.

-Don’t worry all the live lessons are also recorded and available on demand.
+Don’t worry!
+All the live lessons are also recorded and available on-demand.
 You can review them at any time.

 All our teachers have a teaching certificate and are approved by the Hebrew University of Jerusalem.
 They are all scholars from leading universities around the world, including the Hebrew University of Jerusalem, Harvard and Durham University.